MattithyahuData/P3-Amazon-product-status-checks/README.md

 # Amazon product status checks

+READ ME TEMPLATE
+DAT SOURCE DESCP
+DATA SOURE LINK .....

+What Data did you collect, how often did you collect it?

 ## FILE RAN SUCCESSFULLY FOR 3 DAYS....
 ## Project Overview
 - We need to know which factors influence to give a loan